Exiled-Team/EXILED/README.md

  - Plugins that have custom Harmony patches must use some kind of changing variable within the name of the Harmony Instance, and must UnPatchAll() on their harmony instance when the plugin is disabled or reloaded.
  - Any coroutines started by the plugin in OnEnabled must also be killed when the plugin is disabled or reloaded.

 All of these can be achieved in either the OnReloaded() or OnDisabled() methods in the plugin class.
-When EXILED reloads plugins, it calls OnDisabled(), then OnReloaded(), then it will load in the new assemblies, and then executes OnEnabled().
+When SEXILED reloads plugins, it calls OnDisabled(), then OnReloaded(), then it will load in the new assemblies, and then executes OnEnabled().

 Note that I said *new* assemblies.
 If you replace an assembly with another one of the same name, it will ***NOT*** be updated.
 This is due to the GAC (Global Assembly Cache), if you attempt to 'load' and assembly that is already in the cache, it will always use the cached assembly instead.
 For this reason, if your plugin will support Dynamic Updates, you must build each version with a different Assembly Name in the build options (renaming the file will not work).
 Also, since the old assembly is not "destroyed" when it is no longer needed, if you fail to unsubscribe from events, unpatch your harmony instance, kill coroutines, etc, that code will continue to run aswell as the new version's code.